-The PCSC leadership team held resident forums at Laurel Crest and majority of Laurel Crest staff members are continuing to serve in their positions.
-"We do not plan to change the Laurel Crest culture," said Ligon.
-"This is a wonderful ministry-based organization.:"
+The PCSC leadership team held resident forums at Laurel Crest and the majority of Laurel Crest staff members are continuing to serve in their positions.
+“We do not plan to change the Laurel Crest culture,” said Ligon.
+“This is a wonderful ministry-based organization.”

-Adding the Laurel Crest Community to PCSC's five existing communities in South Carolina will enhance PCSC's mission. "combined with out Columbia Presbyterian Community in Lexington, this purchase expands the variety of what we can offer seniors in the greater Columbia market," says Ligon.
+Adding the Laurel Crest Community to PCSC’s five existing communities in South Carolina will enhance PCSC’s mission.
+“Combined with our Columbia Presbyterian Community in Lexington, this purchase expands the variety of what we can offer seniors in the greater Columbia market,” says Ligon.

-This acquisition also provided PCSC the opportunity to preserve the mission of an affiliate of the First Presbyterian Churcd in downtown Columbia, which played an important role in PCSC's past.
-The first Treasurer of the Presbyterian Home (as PCSC was once Known) was William L. Heinz, an elder of First Presbyterian Church whose members founded Laurel Crest.
-"We fell as though things have come full circle in many ways," says Ligon.
-"We now look forward to stewarding this special ministry of First Presbyterian Church to seniors.
-The legacy of care and service of PCSC centers around people and relationships. the professionalism and quality of service provided by our staff goes hand-in-hand with the compassion and love that they give each and every day to those we are blesses to serve"
+This acquisition also provided PCSC the opportunity to preserve the mission of an affiliate of the First Presbyterian Church in downtown Columbia, which played an important role in PCSC’s past.
+The first Treasurer of the Presbyterian Home (as PCSC was once known) was William L. Heinz, an elder of First Presbyterian Church whose members founded Laurel Crest.
+“We feel as though things have come full circle in many ways,” says Ligon.
+“We now look forward to stewarding this special ministry of First Presbyterian Church to seniors.
+The legacy of care and service of PCSC centers around people and relationships.
+The professionalism and quality of service provided by our staff goes hand-in-hand with the compassion and love that they give each and every day to those we are blessed to serve."